 For sponsored research students, evidence of sponsorship or scholarship from a government or other official organisation must be provided at registration.
-Any remaining, balance, not being met from a third party, must be remitted to the University by direct payment or Direct Debit, within the necessary timeline.
+In the event the sponsor fails to pay the student's tuition fees in accordance with the payment term the student will be liable for the payment of the tuition fees which must be remitted to the University by direct payment or Direct Debit-as agreed with the University.